Hong Kong leader Carrie Lam unveils property measures

-(Reuters) - Embattled Hong Kong leader Carrie Lam unveiled a package of property measures on Wednesday aimed at restoring confidence in her administration after more than four months of anti-government protests in the Chinese-ruled city.
+HONG KONG (Reuters) - Embattled Hong Kong leader Carrie Lam unveiled a package of property measures on Wednesday aimed at restoring confidence in her administration after more than four months of anti-government protests in the Chinese-ruled city.

 Here are some highlights of Beijing-backed Lam’s pre-recorded speech: